A7 Multiple Basics

 Reference should be made to SEND_EVENT and WAIT_EVENT.

-DEVTPYE allows you to find out is a channel is OPEN.
+DEVTYPE allows you to find out if a channel is OPEN.

 QUIT and JOB_NAME are only of any relevance from within an SBASIC.